failmap/failmap/README.md

 # Scanning services (beta)

-Todo: add celery beat information
+Some scanners require redis to be installed.
+We're currently in transition from running scanners manually to supporting both manual scans and redis.

-Some scanners require RabbitMQ to be installed.
-We're currently in transition from running scanners manually to supporting both manual scans and celery beat.
+Read more about installing redis, [here](https://redis.io/topics/quickstart)

 Each of the below commands requires their own command line window:

-    # start rabbitmq
+    # start redis
-    rabbitmq-server
+    redis-server

     # start a worker
     failmap-admin celery worker -ldebug